Find Affordable College Courses

 Education Levels of Public Policy Majors

-In 2020-2021, 3,153 master's degrees were awarded to public policy majors.
+During the most recent year for which data is available, 3,391 people earned their master's degree in public policy.
 This makes it the 55th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in public policy at each degree level.